weihao94/auto-forecast.github.io/README.md

 ## Version Updates

 `v1.2` (updated 03/10/2019): Added 17 models, which take into account holidays, weekends, seasonality (daily, weekly, monthly, yearly) and mode of seasonality (additive/multiplicative).
+The program first performs cross-validation on each model and uses the model with the lowest root mean square error (RMSE) obtained during cross-validation as the final model for computing forecasts.

 -----